jupyterlab/jupyterlab-bot/README.md

 python run.py
 ```

 Open a browser and search for `http://localhost:5000/`.

-Also browse to `/hooks/github`.
+Also browse to `/hooks/github` and verify page render.

 ## Release